mirage-xyz/mirage-docs/pages/unity-sdk/how-to/update-events.md

 <Callout>
 Websockets

 This requires setting up a websocket connection.
-If you are using Ankr RPCs, you should sign up for the [Premium Plan](https://www.ankr.com/protocol/plan/) to get a private websocket (wss) endpoint.
+If you are using Mirage RPCs, you should sign up for the [Premium Plan](https://www.ankr.com/protocol/plan/) to get a private websocket (wss) endpoint.
 </Callout>

 Simply, instantiate the subscription as in the following example: